starichkov/kafka-python-demo/README.md

 ---

+## 🧾 About TemplateTasks

+TemplateTasks is a developer-focused initiative by Vadim Starichkov, currently operated as sole proprietorship in Finland.
+All code is released under open-source licenses.
+Ownership may be transferred to a registered business entity in the future.

 ## 📜 License & Attribution

 This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/starichkov/kafka-python-demo/blob/main/LICENSE.md) file for details.